zoeleca/zoeleca.github.io/README.md

-# portofolio-v1
+# portfolio-v1

 ### Hi there !
-Welcome to My Portofolio !
+Welcome to My Portfolio !
 Here is a minimalist but responsive website to present myself..
 I mainly used HTML & CSS to make it, but I am currently working on a second version using React, Tailwind and Figma ;)
 <br>